-So in between the breaks in the rain showers, I a lovely discovered that there are some new spring flowers coming through.
+So in between the breaks in the rain showers, I enjoyed a lovely walk or should I say a bit of a hobble around my garden, and discovered that there are some new spring flowers coming through.

 A pretty little ground cover is out, my little violas are looking happy, all the roses have shot, and the snow peas are starting to make their way up the trellis.
 All good really.

 Seeing as I am obliged to be in ’foot up resting’ mode, I spent some time checking up on my security phone apps and in the process I discovered [quite by accident really], that my mobile phone security app covers both MY J’s phone plus I can add my Tablet to it as well.
 So some $ savings were made there; maybe I will treat myself to a new pair of real boots when I am able to release this latest Moon Boot from my leg.